Tythos/06-of-52--accessible-kubernetes-with-terraform-and-digitalocean/README.md

 ## Kubernetes Resources

 We're set!
 We have a functioning cluster and we're ready to deploy Kubernetes resources.
-Let's start with a basic NGINX container to demonstrate.
+Let's start with a basic nginx container for demonstration purposes.
 Create a new folder/module, "wwwnamespace".
-We'll use individual Terraform modules to organize specific Kubernetes namespaces, so add to this folder a `wwwnamespace.tf` file and populate accordingly:
+We'll use individual Terraform modules specifically to organize specific Kubernetes namespaces from here on out, so add to this folder a `wwwnamespace.tf` file and populate accordingly:

 ```tf
 resource "kubernetes_namespace" "wwwnamespace" {